qvdk/cucumber-eclipse-updates-snapshot/README.md

 # Cucumber Eclipse snapshot updates

-This update site is automatically updated with the latest release of the Cucumber Eclipse plugin.
+This update site is automatically updated with the latest *SNAPSHOT* of the Cucumber Eclipse plugin.

+If you are searching about a stable release, please use ise the [stable update site](https://qvdk.github.io/cucumber-eclipse-updates) instead of this one.

 They are 3 ways to install the Cucumber eclipse plugin